General Data Protection Regulation

 You have the right at any time to:

-You also have the right to complain to the Information Commissioner’s Office in relation to our use of your information.
-The Information Commissioner’s contact details are noted below:
+If you still remain unsatisfied after your complaint has been processed by us, you also have the right to complain to the Information Commission in relation to our use of your information.
+The Information Commission contact details are noted below:

 Wycliffe House